shopware/docs/guides/plugins/apps/storefront/customize-templates.md

 This guide assumes you have already set up your Shopware app.
 If not, refer to the [app base guide](../app-base-guide) for the initial setup.

-The following sections gives you a very short example on how you can extend a storefront block.
-For simplicity sake, only the page logo is replaced with a 'Hello world!' text.
+The following sections give you a very short example of how you can extend a storefront block.
+For simplicity's sake, only the page logo is replaced with a 'Hello world!' text.

 ### Setting up app's view directory